-The Summer School of the Association normally has now a 2-year cycle, and we attempt to ensure that this cycle also avoids clashing with the General Meetings.
+The EASP Summer School typically has a two-year cycle, and we attempt to ensure that this cycle avoids clashing with the General Meetings.

 Cooperation with other Societies (SPSP and SASP)

-A relatively new development is, that the Summer School organizer keeps 5 of the approximately 60 potential Summer School places open for graduate students from North America/Canada (selected by SPSP) and 5 places for Australasian students (selected by the SASP).
-This is based on an agreement with SPSP and SASP which, in turn, allows 5 EASP postgraduate members to attend the SPSP Summer Schools (SISPP) and the summer school of SASP.
-The next SISPP is scheduled for summer 2019, the next SASP summer school will take place beginning of 2020 (Australian summer!).
+The Summer School organizers keep five of the approximately 60 potential Summer School places open for graduate students from North America/Canada (selected by SPSP) and three places for Australasian students (selected by the SASP).
+This is based on an agreement with SPSP and SASP which, in turn, allows five EASP postgraduate members to attend the SPSP Summer Schools (SISPP) and three to attend the summer school of SASP.
+For more information, see our joint activities.